Horse Shows & Events

 Renowned as the Horse Capital of the World, Ocala/Marion County offers horse lovers from around the globe a chance to experience the best equine competitors and horse shows in an array of special events in a variety of disciplines, breeds and more.

 Ocala/Marion is home to two of the top show horse competitions in the world: the HITS Ocala Winter Circuit and Live Oak International.
+The AdventHealth Grandview Invitational is a new addition to this top tier line-up.
 The competitions are held on picturesque properties in casual settings that provide plenty of room to move around.

 Ocala/Marion’s equestrian season runs from mid-December to late March.

 - Hunting — Riders guide their horses through a hurdle-filled course while equine experts judge style, movement and overall quality of the rounds.

 - Jumping — This contest is based on best time, while also taking into account faults such as rails knocked down or a horse’s refusal to jump.

 - Combined Driving — Carriages are drawn by a single horse, a pair of horses or a team of four or six, and include three competitions: dressage, which involves presentation and style; cross-country marathon, where driver(s) pace through a course of 10 to 22 kilometers in pursuit of best time; and obstacle cone driving, a test of speed and accuracy around 20 cones.